haneytron/dache/README.md

 ============================================

-1.4.2
+1.4.3
 ------------------

 - Upgraded to new version of SimplSockets.
-This new version fixed numerous crashes, hangs, and communication problems.
-Dache should be significantly more reliable now with better uptimes.

-- When hosting the Dache Server in your own process, you may now configure it programmatically instead of having to use a configuration file.
-There is a new constructor to facilitate this option.

-- Various minor edge case bug fixes
+This new version fixes a rare hang.

+- Fixed bug in DacheOutputCacheProvider and DacheMvcChildActionCache

 INSTALLATION INSTRUCTIONS